Last Updated: August 05, 2020 (“Effective Date”)

 - For example, you might create an account or participate in the XTC Competition.
 In connection with these Services, we may ask you to provide certain information about yourself to set up the account or profile, such as your name and address.

-- Information provided by you while using any of our Services that allow you to communicate with other users or competitors through our website or systems.
+- Information provided by you while using any of our Services that allow you to communicate with other users, partners or competitors through our website or systems.

 - Device information – such as your hardware model, IMEI number and other unique device identifiers, MAC address, IP address, operating system versions, and settings of the device you use to access the Services.

 - Log information – such as the time and duration of your use of the Service, search query terms you enter through the Services, and any information stored in cookies that we have set on your device.

 - Location information – such as your device’s GPS signal or information about nearby WiFi access points and cell towers that may be transmitted to us when you use certain Services.